In this example, you will configure a system that enables you to:

 To test the system, you will need at least one supplier, one customer, one product, a warehouse, a minimal chart of accounts and a bank account.

-Get your Database Up and Running with Demo Data¶
+Get your Database Up and Running without Demo Data¶

 Use the technique outlined in Database Creation to create a new database, openerp_ch03 .
 This database will be free of data and contain the least possible amount of functionality as a starting point.
 You will need to know your super administrator password for this – or you will have to find somebody who does have it to create this seed database.
 You will not be able to use the openerp_ch01 or openerp_ch02 databases that you might have created so far in this book because they both contain demonstration data.